Equinor ASA – Annual report – 31 December 2025

 CO₂-cost and EU ETS carbon credits

-Equinor’s oil & gas operations in Europe are part of the EU Emission Trading System (EU ETS).
-Equinor buys EU ETS allowances (quotas or carbon credits) for the emissions related to its oil & gas production and processing.
-Currently Equinor receives a share of free quotas according to the EU ETS regulation.
-The share of free quotas is expected to be significantly reduced in the future, partially due to the phasing out of free quotas for gas production by 2030.
+Equinor’s oil and gas operations in Europe are part of the EU Emissions Trading System (EU ETS).
+Currently, Equinor receives a share of free quotas according to EU ETS regulations.
+This share of free quotas is expected to be significantly reduced in the future.
+Equinor purchases additional EU ETS allowances (quotas or carbon credits) when its oil and gas production and processing emissions exceed its free EU ETS quota allocation.

 Accounting policies